Paul Callo, department head

 This seminar focuses on experimental design, scientific writing, data analysis, and development of a senior research topic.
 Students write a research proposal for review by midterm.
 Required of all junior year biology majors. *Prerequisites: at least two of the biology core courses (BIOL 222, 224, 245, and 253 or 257) completed with a grade of “C” or better and overall GPA in biology of 2.0 or higher OR permission of the department.

 383 Advanced Study in Biology (2–3 s.h.)

 Topics of mutual interest to a group of students and a professor are considered.

 387 Internship: Professional Experience in Biology (2–3 s.h.)

 Provides practical experience in a biology related career setting by working with professionals in a chosen career specialty area.
 Students work closely with a faculty member and negotiate the terms of internship with the on-site supervisor.
 Credit is awarded on the basis of one semester hour per 50 hours of internship.
 Must be taken P/NC, and does not count as a 300-level elective towards the major.

 400 Senior Seminar (1 s.h.)
 (O, M)

-Students complete planning and begin experiments for the project designed during BIOL 381.
-Students meet in small groups to refine the research plan and write a research proposal for review by midterm, then participate in journal article presentations on relevant papers and lab meetings to report progress on experiments. *Prerequisite: BIOL 381.
+Students complete planning for the project designed during BIOL 381.
+Students refine the research/review plan and then participate in journal article presentations on relevant papers.
+Students meet in small groups to report progress on experiments and data acquisition or on writing of a critical review of the research literature. *Prerequisite: BIOL 381.

 401 Senior Research (2 s.h.)
 (O, M)

-Includes the experimental portion of the senior research project, combined with a lab meeting format in which to present results, including formal oral presentations of the project.
-The student prepares a written thesis and conducts an oral defense of it, and takes the Major Field Achievement Test in Biology.
+This research seminar includes the experimental portion of the senior research project developed during BIOL 381 and 400, combined with a lab meeting format in which to present results, including formal oral presentations of the project.
+The student prepares a written thesis and conducts an oral defense of it, and takes the Major Field Achievement Test in Biology. *Prerequisite: BIOL 400.